 Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, most commonly large volumes of upper airway secretions or gastric contents, into the lungs.
 Chemical pneumonitis, bacterial pneumonia, or airway obstruction can occur.
 Symptoms include cough and dyspnea.
 Diagnosis is based on clinical presentation and chest x-ray findings.
-Treatment and prognosis differ by aspirated substance.
+Treatment and prognosis differ depending on the substance that was aspirated.

 (See also Overview of Pneumonia.)

-Aspiration can cause lung inflammation (chemical pneumonitis), infection (bacterial pneumonia or lung abscess), or airway obstruction.
+Aspiration can cause lung inflammation (chemical pneumonitis), infection (bacterial pneumonia or lung abscess), or airway obstruction (because of mechanical obstruction or reflex airway spasm).
 Microaspiration of small quantities of upper airway secretions is common; however, this aspirated material is cleared by normal lung defense mechanisms.
 The term aspiration pneumonia is used when the ability to protect the lower airway is compromised and/or a large volume is aspirated.
 Drowning may also cause inflammation of the lungs.

 Risk factors for aspiration include